Your complete guide to HubSpot sales reporting

 A view of the HubSpot sales pipeline, an essential part of sales reporting.

-What it tells you: You can quickly spot bottlenecks, see if your pipeline is healthy, and understand your conversion rates between stages.
+• What it tells you: You can quickly spot where the action is, see if your pipeline is healthy, and understand your conversion rates between stages.

 2. Forecasting reports

-Forecasting helps you look into the future to predict revenue and set goals that are actually achievable.
-HubSpot has a few reports for this, including one that groups deals by how likely they are to close (like Commit, Best Case, and Pipeline).
+Forecasting helps you look ahead to predict revenue and set achievable goals.
+HubSpot has several reports for this, including one that groups deals by how likely they are to close (like Commit, Best Case, and Pipeline).

-What it tells you: It gives you a realistic idea of how much revenue you can expect to bring in and shows if you’re on pace to hit your targets.
+• What it tells you: It gives you a data-driven idea of how much revenue you can expect and shows if you're on pace to hit your targets.

 3. Sales activity and productivity reports

-These reports are all about the inputs: how many calls were made, emails sent, and meetings booked.
-They’re super helpful for managing the team and making sure everyone is putting in the effort.
+These reports focus on inputs: how many calls were made, emails sent, and meetings booked.
+They’re helpful for managing the team and making sure everyone is consistently engaging with prospects.

-What it tells you: You can see which reps are the most active, get a sense of the effort needed to close a deal, and check if the team is sticking to your sales process.
+• What it tells you: You can see activity levels across the team, get a sense of the effort needed to close a deal, and ensure the team is following your sales process.

 This is where the numbers on your report meet the real world.
-A tool like eesel AI can fill in the blanks by analyzing what’s being said in support tickets and internal docs.
-It surfaces the recurring questions or problems customers are having.
-This gives you the "why" behind your HubSpot numbers.
-For example, if your "Deal Lost Reason" report shows a spike because of "missing features," eesel can tell you exactly which features people are asking for across all your company knowledge, turning a vague report into actionable feedback.
+A tool like eesel AI can complement HubSpot by analyzing context from support tickets and internal docs.
+It can help surface recurring questions or details customers are mentioning.
+This adds more detail to your HubSpot numbers.
+For example, if your "Deal Lost Reason" report shows a trend, eesel can help you look across your company knowledge to find specific feedback, turning a general report into actionable insights.

 4. The deal lost reason report

-Learning from your losses is just as important as celebrating your wins.
-This report groups your lost deals based on the reason your reps select when they close it out.
+Learning from every outcome is part of a healthy sales process.
+This report groups lost deals based on the reason selected when they are closed out.

-What it tells you: It highlights the most common reasons you lose deals, whether it’s price, a competitor, or a bad product fit.
+• What it tells you: It highlights common themes in deals that don't close, whether it's related to price, a specific competitor, or product fit.

 Sales Hub pricing for features